 Sample Education Section For a Student CV

-In the final section of your CV, entitled Education, you should provide information about the courses you have completed.
+In the Education CV section, you should provide information about the courses you have completed.
 Include the name of the institution, the qualification or degree awarded and the date of completion.
-Optionally, you can also include information about coursework, grades and the title of your dissertation.
+Optionally, you can also include information about coursework, grades and the title of your dissertation

 Education Section For a Student CV